 Perhaps you have a pool outside with an outdoor shower.
 Set up a sprinkler and add some soap for the kids if it’s summer – they’ll probably think it’s super fun!

-Or… maybe just talk to your neighbors and see if you can borrow their bathroom for a day or two.
+Or… maybe just talk to your neighbors and see if you can borrow their shower for a day or two.

 If you haven’t ripped out your kitchen simultaneously, then you can use the kitchen sink to wash your hands, brush your teeth, or shave.
-Then plan to get your toilet done quickly.
+Then, get your toilet done ASAP.

 If not, I mean… there’s always the great outdoors?
-Or rent a classy port-a-john to put on your front yard?
-I personally have not lived this one – please comment if you have ideas or have lived through this!
+Or rent a classy port-a-john to put on your front yard.

 And use it.